workflowhub-eu/about/docs/index.md

 - **Space** - the space you selected or created in step 2 above
 - **Team name**
-- **Team organization** - the organization that should be linked to your team on WorkflowHub. e.g. `University of Melbourne`
-     * If your organization is not yet on WorkflowHub, you can [create an organization](https://workflowhub.eu/institutions/new)
+- **Team organization** - the organization that should be linked to your team on WorkflowHub (e.g. `University of Melbourne`).
+If your organization is not yet on WorkflowHub, you can [create an organization](https://workflowhub.eu/institutions/new)

 {% include callout.html type="important" content="you can add multiple organizations to both your profile and teams on WorkflowHub." %}